jmmuller/MMVII_topo_course/presentation.md

 With initial orientation files *MMVII-PhgrProj/Ori/Init/\*.xml*, just give *Init* as command line argument.

+Completion works for that!

 # SysCo

 ### Introduction
-Coordinate systems (SysCo) types supported by MMVII are:
+The main coordinate systems (SysCo) types supported by MMVII are:

  * **Local**: any Euclidian frame, without any geolocalization or vertical direction knowledge
  * **GeoC**: geocentric coordinates